-A generation facility may notify the IESO that it will arrange replacement energy offers in the form of an import to support a planned outage request or when requesting an extension to an outage.
-Such a notification does not obligate the generation facility to notify the IESO, and if so notified, the IESO to approve or accept any such arrangement.
-The generation facility may withdraw the arrangement for replacement energy offers at any time up to final approval of the outage or up to the final approval of the extension (MR Ch.
+A generation facility or electricity storage facility may notify the IESO that it will arrange replacement energy offers in the form of an import to support a planned outage request or when requesting an extension to an outage.
+Such a notification does not obligate the generation facility or electricity storage facility to notify the IESO, and if so notified, the IESO to approve or accept any such arrangement.
+The generation facility or electricity storage facility may withdraw the arrangement for replacement energy offers at any time up to final approval of the outage or up to the final approval of the extension (MR Ch.
 5, Sec.
 6.3.6).

-Where, based on the IESO's assessment of security and adequacy, the IESO permits the generation facility to arrange for replacement energy, the IESO shall determine the minimum MW amount to be arranged as replacement energy (MR Ch.
+Where, based on the IESO's assessment of security and adequacy, the IESO permits the generation facility or electricity storage facility to arrange for replacement energy, the IESO shall determine the minimum MW amount to be arranged as replacement energy (MR Ch.
 5, Sec.
 6.3.9) based on the following:

 - The MW amount of replacement energy shall be no less than the forecast shortfall from the Adequacy Report as determined prior to advance approval being provided or based on more current information in the Adequacy Report, - Where the shortfall occurs beyond the period of 14 days, the IESO will identify the weeks of shortfall and the maximum amount to be arranged for these weeks based on the day 15 to 34 Adequacy Reports or the Reliability Outlook report prior to advance approval being provided.
-The generation facility should wait until the shortfall is detailed in an Adequacy Report covering the day 0 to 14 period, to identify the specific shortfall hours and amounts to finalize the amount of replacement energy.
-In any case, replacement energy must be finalized by the generation facility no later than 16:00 EST three business days prior to the commencement of the shortfall week(s), and - Shall not exceed the amount of energy that was agreed to at the time of finalization or 500 MW.
+The generation facility or electricity storage facility should wait until the shortfall is detailed in an Adequacy Report covering the day 0 to 14 period, to identify the specific shortfall hours and amounts to finalize the amount of replacement energy.
+In any case, replacement energy must be finalized by the generation facility or electricity storage facility and the shortfall week(s), and - Shall not exceed the amount of energy that was agreed to at the time of finalization or 500 MW.

-Generation facilities shall convey to the IESO their arrangement for replacement energy by way of the comments field in the outage management system with the following information:
+Generation facilities and electricity storage facilities shall convey to the IESO their arrangement for replacement energy by way of the comments field in the outage management system with the following information: